 Blood groupings and transfusions

 In order to safely perform a blood transfusion, it’s essential that a patient receives a blood type that is compatible with their own.
-If the blood type is incompatible, the red blood cells can clump together, producing clots that block blood vessels and cause death.
+For instance, if a person with Rh-negative blood receives a transfusion of Rh-positive blood, their immune system may recognize the donated blood cells as foreign and produce antibodies against them.
+This can lead to a condition called Rh incompatibility, which can cause serious complications such as anemia and kidney failure.
+If the blood type is incompatible, there’s the risk that the red blood cells will clump together, producing clots that block blood vessels and cause death.
 Generally, for the ABO grouping, blood transfusions follow these rules:

 - A person with type A can donate to a person with type A or AB.

 - A person with type B blood can donate to a person with type B or AB.

 - A person with AB type blood can only donate to a person with AB.
 However, a person with blood type AB can receive blood from anyone, being the universal recipient.